There is no climate justice without racial justice.

 Climate justice and equity-focused sessions from Second Nature's Climate Action Pursuit and webinars hosted with external partners

-COMING SOON! - Case studies from colleges and universities that incorporated justice, equity, diversity, and inclusion (JEDI) practices into their climate action planning
+Case studies from colleges, universities, and cities that incorporated justice, equity, diversity, and inclusion (JEDI) practices into their climate action planning